ggabarrin/noscript-tag-blocker/README.md

     A Firefox WebExtension for blocking &lt;noscript&gt; tags.
 </p>

-***
+---

-**Note**: *This extension is built using the WebExtensions API for cross-browser compatibility.
-However, it currently uses the [webRequest.filterResponseData()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) function, which at moment is only supported by Firefox.*
+**Note**: _This extension is built using the WebExtensions API for cross-browser compatibility.
+However, it currently uses the [webRequest.filterResponseData()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) function, which at moment is only supported by Firefox._

 ## Building

 1. Clone this repository